 The Itemized Medical Expense Deduction

-The itemized medical expense deduction never technically expired, but its adjusted gross income (AGI) thresholds have changed over the years, and taxpayers may have been left holding their heads in their hands.
-How much can they deduct on a tax return in this particular year?
+The itemized medical expense deduction never technically expired, but its adjusted gross income (AGI) thresholds have changed over the years.

-In 2010, the Affordable Care Act hiked the threshold from 7.5% to 10% of a taxpayer’s AGI.
-You could only claim a deduction for expenses that exceeded this 10% figure.
-For example, if you paid $10,000 in qualifying medical expenses, including most health insurance premiums, but your AGI was $75,000, you could only claim an itemized deduction for $2,500 of those expenses—the portion that exceeded 10% or $7,500 of your AGI.
+The Affordable Care Act hiked the threshold from 7.5% to 10% of a taxpayer’s AGI in 2010, meaning you could only claim a deduction for these expenses that exceeded this 10% figure.
+For example, if you paid $10,000 in qualifying medical expenses, including most health insurance premiums, you could only claim an itemized deduction for $2,500 of those expenses—the portion that exceeded 10% (or $7,500) of your AGI if your AGI was $75,000.

 The Qualified Tuition and Fees Deduction